Jimmy Doolittle: Personal life

 Doolittle married Josephine "Joe" E. Daniels on December 24, 1917.
 At a dinner celebration after Jimmy Doolittle's first all-instrument flight in 1929, Josephine Doolittle asked her guests to sign her white damask tablecloth.
 Later, she embroidered the names in black.
 She continued this tradition, collecting hundreds of signatures from the aviation world.
 The tablecloth was donated to the Smithsonian Institution.
 Married for exactly 71 years, Josephine Doolittle died on December 24, 1988, five years before her husband.

 The Doolittles had two sons, James Jr., and John.
 Both became military officers and pilots.
-James Jr. was an A-26 Invader pilot in the U.S. Army Air Forces during World War II and later a fighter pilot in the U.S. Air Force in the late 1940s through the late 1950s.
+James Jr. was an A-26 Invader pilot in the U.S. Army Air Forces during World War II and later a fighter pilot in the U.S. Air Force in the late 1940s through the late 1950s, reaching the rank of major and command of the 524th Fighter-Bomber Squadron, piloting the F-101 Voodoo.
 He died by suicide in 1958, aged 38.
-At the time of his death, James Jr. was a Major and commander of the 524th Fighter-Bomber Squadron, piloting the F-101 Voodoo.

 The other son, John P. Doolittle, retired from the Air Force as a colonel, and his grandson, Colonel James H. Doolittle III, was the vice commander of the Air Force Flight Test Center at Edwards Air Force Base, California.

-James H. "Jimmy" Doolittle died from a stroke at the age of 96 in Pebble Beach, California, on September 27, 1993, and is buried at Arlington National Cemetery in Virginia, near Washington, D.C., next to his wife.
-In his honor at the funeral, there was also a flyover of Miss Mitchell, a lone B-25 Mitchell, and USAF Eighth Air Force bombers from Barksdale Air Force Base, Louisiana.
+Doolittle senior died of a stroke at the age of 96 in Pebble Beach, California, on September 27, 1993, and is buried at Arlington National Cemetery in Virginia, near Washington, D.C., next to his wife.
+His funeral saw a flyover of a B-25 Mitchell ("Miss Mitchell") and USAF Eighth Air Force bombers from Barksdale Air Force Base, Louisiana.
 After a brief graveside service, fellow Doolittle Raider Bill Bower began the final tribute on the bugle.
-When emotion took over, Doolittle's great-grandson, Paul Dean Crane, Jr., played Taps.
+When emotion took over, Doolittle's great-grandson, Paul Dean Crane Jr., played Taps.

 Doolittle was initiated to the Scottish Rite Freemasonry, where he took the 33rd degree, becoming also a Shriner.